The eCommerce industry is growing rapidly every year.

-Now, the takeaway here is not that you should eliminate photos and graphic elements from your eCommerce website design entirely.
+The takeaway is that you should not eliminate photos and graphic elements from your eCommerce website design.

-The lesson is to use design elements smartly for maximum impact and quick load speeds.
+The lesson is to leverage ux research and design elements smartly for maximum impact and quick load speeds.

 Many eCommerce stores are photo-heavy.
-Make sure that you minimize your photo file sizes as much as possible while still maintaining good photo quality.
+Ensure you minimize your photo file sizes as much as possible while maintaining good photo quality.

-Artful and intentional use of color, white space and text can go a long way.
-Throw in a few minimal brand-specific graphic elements and you can create a website that is a pleasure to navigate.
+Artful and intentional use of color, white space, and text can go a long way.
+Throw in a few minimal brand-specific graphic elements, and you can create a website that is a pleasure to navigate and on-brand.

 When working with your website designer, be sure to communicate that quick load speeds are a high priority.

 2. Target existing customers with remarketing ads and email campaigns.

 It’s more cost-effective to sell to existing customers than it is to acquire new ones.

 If you want to grow your eCommerce business quickly, focus some of your marketing efforts on gaining repeat sales from your current customers.

 Remarketing ads and email campaigns are two great strategies for engaging with existing customers.